rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

         --enable-component-gateway
 ```

-This cluster is now ready to host RAPIDS Spark XGBoost Applications.
+This cluster is now ready to host RAPIDS Spark XGBoost applications.

 ### Step 2.
 Copy sample data in to GCS Bucket
 Copy the sample data<link> into the same GCS bucket where the GPU initialization scripts are stored.
 The GCS directory structure should look like the following: